FaizAther/dcc888-papers/paper1/linear_phi_place.0.md

 ### Is there any book that provides an in-depth overview of this problem?
 (PHI)

-The dragon book mentions SSA form and PHI nodes and it also has a section about calculating dominator nodes as well as dominance forntiers.
-An algorithm for placing PHI nodes non trivially is not aparent.
+The dragon book mentions SSA form and PHI nodes and it also has a section about calculating dominator nodes as well as dominance frontiers.
+An algorithm for placing PHI nodes non trivially is not apparent.

 ### What can we find about this context in wikipedia?
 (PHI)